moderndatascience2022/website/content/home/contact.md

 - Donna DelBasso, donna.delbasso@yale.edu

 # Acknowledgements
-We are very grateful to Zhihan Liu and [Cloud Alliance Inc](https://www.cloudalliance.tech) for their sponsorship.
+We are very grateful to Zhifa Liu and [Cloud Alliance Inc](https://www.cloudalliance.tech) for their sponsorship.